vixrant/dj-forum/README.md

 - Styling:
     1. `cd _frontend_/`
-    2. Install all Node.JS dependencies.
+    2. Install all npm dependencies `npm install`.
-    3. Edit the gulp file to target Misago's template folder.
-    4. Run `gulp watchstyle`.
+    3. Run `gulp watchstyle`.
-    5. As you change the styling in the LESS files you'll see them reflect on every refresh.
+    4. As you change the styling in the LESS files you'll see them reflect on every refresh.

 - Templating:
     1. Copy a template from the `_frontend_/templates/` folder into the main project's `theme/templates/`.